 Nearby, Laguna Yahuarcocha is a peaceful place to stretch your legs, or the village of Caranqui – rumored to be the birthplace of Incan ruler Atahualpa – is home to the Inka Huasi Museum.
 A little further afield, Otavalo Town should not be missed, especially the colorful Saturday indigenous market and sacred Peguche waterfalls.

-One of the main port cities on Ecuador’s Ruta del Sol, Manta city is a hotspot for those seeking fun in the sun, an urban beat, and less of a full-on party scene than other places on the coast.
+One of the main port and beach cities in Ecuador, Manta city is located at the center of Ecuador's Ruta del Sol.
+A hotspot for those seeking fun in the sun, an urban beat, and less of a full-on party scene than other places on the coast.
 Several daily flights from Quito make Manta a popular starting base for exploring the beautiful beaches of Manabi province.

 Manta city itself offers a well-rounded collection of seafood restaurants, a hip nightlife, a modern mall, and several commercial beaches that attract Ecuadorian holiday-makers to the city during the high season.
 Fifteen minutes out of town is Playa Marianita, the ultimate place to kite surf in Ecuador.